ZhaoxiZhang/Algorithm/LeetCode/866.rectangle-overlap/question.md

 Two rectangles overlap if the area of their intersection is positive.&nbsp; To be clear, two rectangles that only touch at the corner or edges do not overlap.

-Given two rectangles, return whether&nbsp;they overlap.
+Given two (axis-aligned) rectangles, return whether&nbsp;they overlap.

 Example 1: